 Looking back, there are a few factors that probably contributed to my monkey mind.
 Going into this experience, I knew that I would be writing a blog post about it.
-I think that this made it harder to relax because I felt like I was working, or “on alert" to make sure that I noted as many details as possible.
+I think that this made it harder to relax because I felt like I was working, or “on alert” to make sure that I noted as many details as possible.
 Typically a professional when it comes to relaxing, I didn’t consider that this may be a problem.
-Whether this was the reason or not, I didn’t bring my chillest vibe to the space – it is what it is.
+Whether this was the reason or not, I didn’t bring my most chill vibe to this space – it is what it is.

 Maybe music would have helped “set the mood” but it was too late.
 It is what it is (not sure if I love or hate this saying).
 My monkey mind wasn’t totally SOL, however.